michalc/lowhaio-redirect/README.md

         ()
     return tuple(
         (key, value)
-        for key, value in request_headers if key.lower() in forbidden )
+        for key, value in request_headers if key.lower() not in forbidden )

 redirectable_request = redirectable(request, headers=strip_authorization_if_different_host)